Sarthak160896/Notesapp/README.md

 Notesapp, a simple notes taking and sharing app.
+Built using the django framework, Html, Css & Bootstrap.

-Run using command py manage.py runserver
+to Run program use command - py manage.py runserver